 - Submit your poster as a PDF - we no longer accept any other file formats for printing.
-If you need help with PDF export/creation, contact the COE Helpdesk, or send email to firstname.lastname@example.org
+If you need help with PDF export/creation send email to email@example.com

 - Do not submit posters with a solid color backgrounds.
 This wastes ink, and causes drying issues.
 If a poster is submitted with a solid background, we will ask you to remove the background and resubmit it.